 C++ Math isnan

-The function checks whether the number is a Not a Number or not.
-If the number is NaN, it returns 1 otherwise 0.
+The function verifies if the value is a NaN (Not a Number).
+It outputs 1 if the value is NaN, otherwise it returns 0.

 Note: The NaN is a non-representable value for floating point elements such as square root of negative number or the result of 0/0.